hungptit/fastgrep/notes/fastgrep.md

 * Create an usable grep command that can be as fast as grep, ripgrep, and ag.

-* Have reusable libraries that can be used in other projects.
+* Have reusable and fast text processing libraries that can be used in other projects.

 ---